 On December 18, 2009, it was signed into agreement with more than 180 countries pledging their support.

-If all of the countries who have signed the contract to date were to live up to their end of the bargain, the greenhouse gas levels would be significantly reduced.
+If all of the countries that have signed the contract to date were to live up to their end of the bargain, the greenhouse gas levels would be significantly reduced.

-Consequently, a reduction in greenhouse gases, which are responsible for the greenhouse effect would slow down global warming which contributes to several catastrophic disasters including heat waves, droughts, hurricanes, and desertification among many others.
+Consequently, a reduction in greenhouse gases, which are responsible for the greenhouse effect, would slow down global warming, contributing to several catastrophic disasters, including heat waves, droughts, hurricanes, and desertification.

 Clearly, reducing greenhouse gas levels is a global responsibility that will take the participation of everyone to resolve.